 You can separate harvesting activities into two steps: the initial harvest and harvest post-processing.
 The separation of tasks gives Administrators the flexibility to schedule the harvest or the post-process loading to run at times that do not affect system performance for system users.
 These users might, for example, be running queries.
-Here are examples of post-harvest activities:
+Examples of post-harvest activities are as follows: